-Although I find compression gear a bit annoying and time-consuming to wear during a workout or race, I personally use compression socks or compression tights while using my standing workstation, and also sleep in compression gear after particularly tough workout days.
-I’ve even experimented with compression shirts to enhance posture and upper body blood flow and recovery (29).
+Although I used to find compression gear a bit annoying and time-consuming to put on for a workout or race, I do wear compression socks or tights while at my standing workstation, I sleep in compression gear after particularly tough workout days, and I wear compression gear on airplanes and during long car rides,

-Although there is relative lack of research on the therapeutic use of magnets to help in reduction of pain or speed of recovery, there have been some promising studies on the use of magnets to improve nervous tissue regeneration and wound healing.
-The proposed mechanism of action via which magnets might improve recovery include increased blood flow, changes in the migration of calcium ions, alteration of pH balance, changes in hormone production, and an alteration of enzyme activity (20).
+Although there is a relative lack of research on the therapeutic use of magnets to help in the reduction of pain or speed of recovery, there have been some promising studies on the use of magnets to improve nervous tissue regeneration and wound healing.
+The proposed mechanism of action via which magnets might improve recovery include increased blood flow, changes in the migration of calcium ions, alteration of pH balance, changes in hormone production, and an alteration of enzyme activity.

 For example, if a magnetic field is strong enough to attract or repel ions such as sodium and chloride in the blood, these ions may eventually encounter the walls of the blood vessels, move more rapidly, and cause an increase in tissue temperature or an increase in blood flow.

-If you’ve been to an Ironman triathlon recently, or watched the Olympics, you may have observed several athletes with brightly colored strips of tape on their shoulders, hips, knees or lower legs.
-Manufacturers of this tape, such as Rocktape and Spidertape, claim that unlike traditional athletic tape, kinesiotape increases fluid drainage through special channels formed in the skin, and may alter joint motion through the elastic tension applied to the tape (3).
+If you’ve been to an Ironman triathlon or watched the Olympics recently, you may have observed several athletes with brightly colored strips of tape on their shoulders, hips, knees, or lower legs.
+Manufacturers of this tape, such as Rocktape and Spider Tech tape, claim that unlike traditional athletic tape, kinesiotape increases fluid drainage through special channels formed in the skin, and may alter joint motion through the elastic tension applied to the tape.
 It supposedly lifts the skin away from the muscle, which is supposed to increase blood flow and lymph drainage.

 I've seen little quality evidence to support the use of kinesiotape over other types of traditional taping in the management or prevention of injuries, but one advantage of this type of tape is that it is more flexible and easier to apply than the average roll of athletic tape from the pharmacy.
 If you find that kinesiotape works for you, the best explanation is probably not any mechanical influence the tape has on joint motion, but rather, a tactile stimulation of the skin that may make you more aware of how you’re moving a body part or slightly override some pain sensations.

-Similar to magnets, kinesiotape is one of those recovery tools that simply requires you to use yourself as a N=1 test to see if you notice a difference.
-In my opinion, one of the handier uses of kinesiotape is for postural cuing for something like time trialing on a bicycle (see pictured right).
+Similar to magnets, kinesiotape is one of those recovery tools that simply requires you to use yourself as an N=1 test to see if you notice a difference.
+In my opinion, one of the handier uses of kinesiotape is for postural cuing for something like time trialing on a bicycle.

 10. Foam Roller

-As you learned in the chapter on mobility, deep-tissue massage and trigger-point therapy are the only true ways to remove knots from your muscles, and having a good foam roller handy keeps you from having to schedule a massage appointment after every workout.
-As you learned, if you stretch after a workout, it will only make knots in your muscles tighter (in the same way that if you tie a knot in a rubber band and pull both ends of the rubber band, the knot will only get tighter).
+Deep-tissue massage and trigger-point therapy are the only true ways to remove knots from your muscles, and having a good foam roller handy keeps you from having to schedule a massage appointment after every workout.
+If you stretch after a workout, it will only make knots in your muscles tighter (in the same way that if you tie a knot in a rubber band and pull both ends of the rubber band, the knot will only get tighter).